 + eliminates the need for blenders or solvents to blend the colors together

 To make things as easy as possible, I love to use Faber Castell Albrecht Durer watercolor pencils in combination with the same colors of Faber Castell Polychromos colored pencils to create precisely accurate colors.
 This way, I only have to learn my colors once.
 Click on the links to those pencils to check out the essential colors we recommend.

 When I want really bright colors, like the shiny red of a ripe summer tomato or the intense pink of a radish’s skin, I pick up my watercolor pencils.
 I like to use watercolor washes in the early stages of a drawing to quickly see my subject start to come to life.

 As a drawing progresses, I will also use more vibrant saturated layers of watercolor, especially if it is an intense darker color, like the deep purple of an eggplant.” –Wendy Hollender

 RECORDED: September 3 & 6, 2022

 Don’t be afraid of watercolor!
-In this workshop, we will work slowly through the basics of watercolor together.
-From the amount of water used to the size of the brush, we will work step-by-step and pay close attention to the fundamental techniques involved in botanical painting with watercolor.
-We will practice watercolor exercises together to improve our core watercolor skills, and practice what we learn on some simple botanical subjects.
+In this workshop, we worked slowly through the basics of watercolor together.
+From the amount of water used to the size of the brush, we worked step-by-step and paid close attention to the fundamental techniques involved in botanical painting with watercolor.
+We practiced watercolor exercises together to improve our core watercolor skills, and practice what we learn on some simple botanical subjects.